tfabris/BlueGigaEmpeg/README.md

 Save the file.

-Note: If you reinstall or upgrade the Arduino IDE program, or if the Arduino prompts you to update your "Boards", you will need to perform this edit again before uploading a new version of the BlueGigaEmpeg sketch to the Arduino.
+Note: If you reinstall or upgrade the Arduino IDE program, or if the Arduino prompts you to update your "Boards", you will need to re-locate the correct file again, and perform this edit again, before uploading a new version of the BlueGigaEmpeg sketch to the Arduino.

 Compile and upload the latest version of BlueGigaEmpeg.ino to the Arduino